ErnstSinBestemor/KDE/README.md

 <br />`cd OlaiOS/`

 ## Selecting Desktop Environments
-Right now, There are 5 Desktop environments ready to download, there is
+Right now, There are 6 Desktop environments ready to download, there is

 - Cinnamon
 - GNOME
 - KDE
 - MATE
 - Xfce4
+- Budgie

 Choose your Desktop environment by running example
 <br />`cd KDE`